gitim/react-native-sortable-list/README.md

 - **order** (Array) an array of keys from data, the order of keys from the array will be used to initial rows order
 - **style** (Object, Array)
 - **contentContainerStyle** (Object, Array) these styles will be applied to the inner scroll view content container
+- **horizontal** (boolean) when true, the SortableList's children are arranged horizontally in a row instead of vertically in a column.
+The default value is false.
 - **sortingEnabled** (boolean) when false, rows are not sortable.
 The default value is true.
 - **scrollEnabled** (boolean) when false, the content does not scrollable.
 The default value is true.
-- **autoscrollAreaHeight** (number) determines the height of the area at the top and the bottom of the list that will trigger autoscrolling.
+- **autoscrollAreaSize** (number) determines the height for vertical list and the width for horizontal list of the area at the begining and the end of the list that will trigger autoscrolling.
 Defaults to 60.<br />
 - **renderRow** (function)<br />
 `({key, index, data, disabled, active}) => renderable`<br />
 Takes a row key, row index, data entry from the data source and its statuses disabled, active and should return a renderable component to be rendered as the row.<br />